-When notice of a meeting of church members is required under this Constitution, such notice shall be provided in the manner provided for in the Church's By-Laws.
+When notice of a meeting of Church members is required under this Constitution, such notice shall be provided in the manner provided for in the Church's By-Laws.

-The Undersigned hereby certifies that he is the duly appointed Lead Pastor of the Church, and that the foregoing Constitution, comprising 8 pages and 14 enumerated sections, were adopted and effective as of November 20, 2024.
+The Undersigned hereby certifies that he is the duly appointed Lead Pastor of the Church, and that the foregoing Constitution, comprising pages and enumerated Sections, were adopted and effective as of [insert date].